 The eRouter receives a packet and checks the destination address of the packet.
 If the destination IPv6 address matches the address assigned to the eRouter's IP interface, the eRouter forwards the packet to its local IP stack for processing.
 If the destination IPv6 address does not match the eRouter's address, the eRouter determines the next-hop address of the destination in order to forward the packet.
 The next-hop can be a router, or the destination itself.
-The next-hop is determined by comparing the destination IPv6 address to the subnets assigned to the IP interface on which the eRouter is transmitting out.
+The next-hop is determined by comparing the destination IPv6 address to the prefixes assigned to the IP interfaces on which the eRouter is communicating.
 If the destination IPv6 address matches a sub-net prefix, the destination is considered directly connected or "on-link", and the next-hop to use for ND purposes is the destination IPv6 address.
-If it does not match, the destination is considered remote or "off-link", and the next-hop to use for ND purposes is the address of the intermediate router.
+If the address of the packet does not match, the destination is considered remote or "not on-link", and the next-hop to use for ND purposes is the address of the intermediate router.
+If there is no intermediate router, the eRouter MUST immediately drop the packet.

-The typical scenario for packets routed to the Operator-Facing IP Interface is that the next-hop router will be the eRouter's default, learned via Router Advertisement [RFC 3315], from the CMTS.
-Discovering other routers, aside from the CMTS (or routing delegate chosen if the CMTS is a bridge), on the Operator-Facing IP Interface is vendor-specific.
+The typical scenario for packets routed to the Operator-Facing IP Interface is that the next-hop router will be the eRouter's default router address, learned via Router Advertisement [RFC 3315], from the CMTS.
+Discovering other routers, aside from the CMTS (or routing delegate if the CMTS is a bridge), on the Operator-Facing IP Interface is vendor-specific.
 Discovery of other directly-connected devices on the Operator-Facing IP Interface is also vendor-specific.
 The typical scenario for packets routed back out the Customer-Facing IP Interface is that the next-hop is a local host on a different subnet than that of the source, but directly connected to the eRouter.
-If the eRouter cannot determine the next-hop of the IPv6 destination address, then it MUST drop the packet.
+If the eRouter cannot determine the next-hop of the IPv6 destination address, then it MUST immediately drop the packet.